LEGENDS OF AMERICA

 However, before they reached the office, the lone cowboy held the three at gunpoint, taking the largest bag from the paymaster.
 In the meantime, the other man also approached, relieving them of another bag.
 In broad daylight, the two men had stolen the company payroll, with only one person attempting to interfere.
 When a customer at a nearby store tried to interlude, he was met with a gun.

-The two cowboys, now known to have been Butch Cassidy, and Elza Lay, got on their horses and rode south, pursued by two citizens, one in a buggy, and the other on horseback shouting, "Bring that money back!"
-But it was too late, the pair were gone, along with an estimated $7,000.
+The two cowboys, now known to have been Butch Cassidy and Elza Lay, got on their horses and rode south, pursued by two citizens, one in a buggy, and the other on horseback shouting, “Bring that money back!”
+But it was too late, the pair was gone, along with an estimated $8,000.

 Immediate attempts were made to reach the Sheriff by telephone, only to find the lines had been cut.
 Cassidy and Lay fled to Robbers Roost, cutting telegraph lines along the trail to prevent the news of the robbery from spreading to lawmen along their escape route.